websight-io/docs/docs/docs/developers/development/dialogs/date-picker/index.md

 ## Description

-The Date Picker component allows the user to pick a date, time or datetime.
+The Date Picker dialog field allows the user to pick a date, time or datetime.

 ## Properties